peterarandis/LyfcoWifi/README.md

-# Lyfco/Exgain Wifi Module MQTT/restAPI
+# Lyfco/Exgain Robotic mower Wifi Module MQTT/restAPI

 What is this?

-A wifi remote control for Lyfco / Exgain robotic mowers like 1800/1750 and 1600.
+A wifi remote control for Lyfco / Exgain robotic mowers models 1800, 1750 and 1600.
-Features: Web interface and MQTT client
+Features: Web interface and MQTT client for status readout and remote control.

 Materials needed